Meet Helen & Mike

 Folklore and nature, woven together

 There are stories in the trees, the seasons, and the way a spider builds its web.
-Knowledge sticks because it's fascinating — not because it's being taught.
+Knowledge sticks because it's fascinating, not because it's being taught.

 Privacy and safeguarding first

 Attendee names and ages recorded for every session.
 Strict no-photography policy of other people's children.
-Safeguarding isn't a tick-box — it's how we run.
+Safeguarding isn't a tick-box.
+It's how we run.

-Woodland Trust partners
+We support the Woodland Trust

 From booking to woodland